robertwlodarski/phd21_computational_methods/README.md

 No rocket science here.
 - `Matlab`: Apart from the standard tools, you need to download the *Global Optimisation Toolbox* for some of my calibration experiments.
 - `LaTeX`: I use the standard VSCode for that.
 You may need to follow their instructions.
-- `Julia`: I try to translate the assignments to Julia, as well.
+- `Julia`: I try to translate some assignments to Julia, as well.
 I recommend using it with VSCode.

 ## Bibliography
 - S. Rao Aiyagari, "Uninsured Idiosyncratic Risk and Aggregate Saving," *The Quarterly Journal of Economics*, Volume 109, Issue 3, August 1994, Pages 659–684, [https://doi.org/10.2307/2118417]
 - Elsby, Michael W. L., and Ryan Michaels.
 2013.
 "Marginal Jobs, Heterogeneous Firms, and Unemployment Flows." *American Economic Journal: Macroeconomics* 5 (1): 1–48.
 - Jarosch, G. (2023), Searching for Job Security and the Consequences of Job Loss. *Econometrica*, 91: 903-942. [https://doi.org/10.3982/ECTA14008]
+Khan, A. and Thomas, J.K.
+(2008), Idiosyncratic Shocks and the Role of Nonconvexities in Plant and Aggregate Investment Dynamics. *Econometrica*, 76: 395-436. [https://doi.org/10.1111/j.1468-0262.2008.00837.x]
 - Krusell, Per, and Anthony A. Smith, Jr. “Income and Wealth Heterogeneity in the Macroeconomy.” *Journal of Political Economy* 106, no. 5 (1998): 867–96. [https://doi.org/10.1086/250034]
 - Lee, Hanbaek.
 2025.
 "Global Nonlinear Solutions in Sequence Space and the Generalized Transition Function." *Working paper*
 - Huggett, Mark, 1993.
 "The risk-free rate in heterogeneous-agent incomplete-insurance economies," *Journal of Economic Dynamics and Control*, Elsevier, vol. 17(5-6), pages 953-969.